Heather Wilson: Secretary of the Air Force

 After being nominated by President Donald Trump on January 23, 2017, and confirmed by the U.S. Senate on May 8, 2017, Wilson became the first U.S. Air Force Academy graduate to be sworn in as Secretary of the Air Force on May 16, 2017.

 As the 24th Secretary of the Air Force, Wilson was responsible for the matters of the Air Force Department, including organizing, training, equipping and supplying 685,000 active, guard, reserve and civilian personnel and their families.

 On March 8, 2019, Wilson announced she would resign from this position to be President of the University of Texas at El Paso.

 Business career

 Wilson was the head of the consulting firm, Heather Wilson & Company after leaving Congress.

 During her Senate campaign, the Department of Energy began a review of her contracts with national laboratories.
 In June 2013, a Department of Energy Inspector General report claimed that Wilson collected $450,000 from four Department of Energy facilities between January 2009 and March 2011.
 The report criticized the labs for maintaining unsatisfactory documentation on the work performed.
 The labs disagreed with the report.

+Sandia Corp., one of the laboratories managed by Lockheed Martin, reimbursed the federal government for the fees paid to Heather Wilson & Company.
+In 2015, Lockheed Martin paid a $4.7 million fine to settle allegations that it had illegally used taxpayer funds to hire Wilson and others to lobby Congress for an extension of Sandia’s management contract.
+Wilson disputes being mentioned in that agreement.
+Wilson stated that she "was not a lobbyist for Sandia and [she] was not a member of the Contract Strategy Team criticized by the Inspector General's report."
+However, critics dispute her denial and have called the arrangement a "revolving door" of the "national security elite."
+Wilson was also called one of the most "corrupt members of Congress" by the nonprofit government watchdog group Citizens for Responsibility and Ethics in Washington.

 Heather Wilson chaired the Women in Aviation Advisory Board to the Federal Aviation Administration (FAA) and has served on corporate boards of directors including Maxar Technologies, Raven Industries and Peabody Energy.

 In May 2024, Wilson joined the board of directors of Lockheed Martin Corporation, America’s largest defense contractor.
 She also serves on the boards of Google Public Sector and the Texas Space Commission.